Iraq–Saudi Arabia relations: History

 Consequently, postwar Saudi policy focused on ways to contain potential Iraqi threats to the kingdom and the region.
 One elements of Riyadh's containment policy included support for Iraqi opposition forces that advocated the overthrow of Saddam Hussein's government.
 In the past, backing for such groups had been discreet, but in early 1992 the Saudi's invited several Iraqi opposition leaders to Riyadh to attend a well-publicized conference.
 To further demonstrate Saudi dissatisfaction with the regime in Baghdad, Crown Prince Abdallah permitted the media to videotape his meeting with some of the opponents of Saddam Hussein.

 In spite of this, the Saudi leadership opposed the U.S. plan to invade Iraq in 2003 and did not join the Coalition.
 Their fears and warnings that Iraq would fracture along sectarian and political lines proved accurate.

 What was worse for Saudi Arabia was the strengthening of the Shi'ites in Iraq, seen as Iran's proxy.
 This drew the Iranian threat much larger for the Kingdom.
 Iraq, as a result of being now ruled by Shi'ites, have chosen Iran over Saudi Arabia as their closer ally.

 In 2009, Iraq named Ghanim Al-Jumaily its first post-Gulf War ambassador to Saudi Arabia.
 In January 2012, Iraqi foreign minister Hoshyar Zebari stated that Saudi Arabia had named its first ambassador to Iraq since 1990.
 Fahd Abdul Mohsen Al-Zaid, the Kingdom's ambassador to Jordan, would serve as non-resident ambassador flying regularly from Amman to Baghdad.

 In 2014, former Prime Minister of Iraq Nouri al-Maliki stated that Saudi Arabia and Qatar started the civil wars in Iraq and Syria, and incited and encouraged terrorist movements, like ISIS and al-Qaeda, supporting them politically and in the media, with money and by buying weapons for them.
 Saudi Arabia denied the accusations which were criticised by the country, the Carnegie Middle East Center and the Royal United Services Institute.

 On February 25, 2017, Saudi foreign minister Adel al-Jubeir visited Iraq – the first such visit by a Saudi foreign minister since 1990.

 In August 2017, it was reported that the border crossing between Iraq and Saudi Arabia would be reopened.
 This would be the first time the border was open after approximately 27 years.

 On March 25, 2021, Saudi Arabia and Iraq held talks through a video call discussing the relations between the two countries and stressing on the importance of boosting the cooperation on regional and international issues.

+In 2024, Iraqi prime minister Mohammed Shia Al Sudani met with Crown Prince Mohammed Bin Salman and together they addressed bilateral relations.

+Since then, relations have come closer as the two countries cooperate together in many fields.